Skip to content

 Why do scatter cushions sag?

 After a time scatter cushions can become lifeless and flat.
-The fibres can clump up and they won’t give you the support and comfort they did previously.
+The fibers can clump up, and they won’t give you the support and comfort they did previously.
 When that happens it’s time to give them some extra care.

 How to plump up scatter cushions